 You!
 Everyone needs a Will even if your estate is small.
 While most of us hope to live a long time, bad things can happen at an early age so the young, old, and everyone in between should have a valid Will.

 Your Last Will & Testament – your final say.
 A Will is a statement of your wishes after death including who will handle your estate (the Executor), who will inherit your estate (the beneficiaries) and who will look after your minor children (the Guardian).
 Unless a Will is made stating your wishes, the government will make these vital decisions for you.

-WHERE – at Notaries on Douglas!
+At Notaries on Douglas!
 Yes, a BC Notary can prepare your Will for you.
-In most cases you do not need to consult a lawyer.* We are located across from the Times Colonist and have flexible hours.
-Call 250-382-8880 to make the initial appointment.
-Our will prices are surprisingly affordable.
+In most cases you do not need to consult a lawyer*.
+We are located at 2420 Douglas Street, in Victoria, at the corner of Bay and Douglas.
+Free parking is available!

-*There are some circumstances where you may have to have a lawyer draw your will.
-This includes a trust will holding an estate in trust for a beneficiary past age 19 (ie. children or adults who would not be capable of handling an inheritance at age 19).
-See our FAQ page for more information.
+*There are some circumstances where you may need a lawyer to draw your will.
+This includes a more specialized trust will holding an estate in trust for a beneficiary past age 19.